anithapalani2123/EXPONENTIATION/README.md

 ## Program:
 ```
-/*
 Program to find the exponentiation of a number.
-Developed by:
+Developed by: anitha p
-RegisterNumber:
+RegisterNumber: 21500186
-*/
 def expo(x):
     for i in range(1):
         x = x ** 2